TillMeineke/ML_Zoomcamp2024_hw/06-trees/homework.md

 ## Submit the results

-* Submit your results here: <https://forms.gle/Qa2SuzG7QGZNCaoV9>
+* Submit your results here: <https://courses.datatalks.club/ml-zoomcamp-2024/homework/hw06>
-* If your answer doesn't match options exactly, select the closest one.
+* If your answer doesn't match options exactly, select the closest one
-* You can submit your solution multiple times.
-In this case, only the last submission will be used

-## Deadline

-The deadline for submitting is October 23 (Monday), 23:00 CET.
-After that the form will be closed.